SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    !! ^

 The code below shows four examples of these special characters.
-The ``wiseWords`` constant contains two escaped double quote characters.
+The ``wiseWords`` constant contains two escaped double quotation marks.
 The ``dollarSign``, ``blackHeart``, and ``sparklingHeart`` constants demonstrate the Unicode scalar format: